-Stem Cell Therapy is relatively new.
-Stem cells are unspecialized (undifferentiated) cells that are characteristically of the same family type (lineage).
+Cell Therapy is relatively new.
+Select cells are unspecialized (undifferentiated) cells that are characteristically of the same family type (lineage).
 They retain the ability to divide throughout life and give rise to cells that can become highly specialized and take the place of cells that die or are lost.
-Stem cells can both renew themselves and create new cells of whatever tissue they belong to.
-Stem Cell Therapy is capable of regeneration, repairing, replacing and maintaining or enhancing organ function that has been lost due to:
+These cells can both renew themselves and create new cells of whatever tissue they belong to.
+Cell Therapy is capable of regeneration, repairing, replacing and maintaining or enhancing organ function that has been lost due to:

 - Congenital Abnormalities

-These stem cells for therapeutic use in humans most commonly come from bone marrow or adipose (fat) tissue.
+These cells used for cell therapy in humans most commonly come from bone marrow or adipose (fat) tissue.
 Some studies are showing fat cells are better than bone marrow cells in regenerating damaged cartilage such as seen in osteoarthritis of joints and degenerative discs.
-Stem cells, from your own fat has been shown in recent studies to facilitate cartilage growth in knee joints better that bone marrow derived stem cells (Bean AC, et al: Chondrogenesis using MSC from bone marrow and fat.
+Cells from your own fat have been shown in recent studies to facilitate cartilage growth in knee joints better that bone marrow derived cells (Bean AC, et al: Chondrogenesis using MSC from bone marrow and fat.
 TERMIS, 2011).

-The newest use of stem cells from the patient’s own fat is a unique procedure using Lipogems, which is a fat harvest and then a fat transfer to the involved joint.
-This allows blood vessels to be maintained in the fat that have Pericytes on them which are the precursors to all stem cells.
-When injected in a joint the Pericytes are released from the blood vessels and produce stem cells with are then activated into regenerative stem cell that can call on cells from around the patient’s body to bring the healing cells necessary to stimulate the healing process.
+The newest use of cells from the patient’s own fat is a unique procedure using Lipogems, which is a fat harvest and then a fat transfer to the involved joint.
+This allows blood vessels to be maintained in the fat that have Pericytes on them which are the precursors to all cells.
+When injected in a joint, the Pericytes are released from the blood vessels and produce cells which are then activated into regenerative cells that can call on cells from around the patient’s body to bring the healing cells necessary to stimulate the healing process.

-These stem cells have 2 main functions, immunologic and regenerative.
+These cells have two main functions—immunologic and regenerative.
 Currently if you go to ClinicalTrials.gov, there are at least 426 studies underway for all types of diseases.